 After Buckbee Mears closed in 2004, Jamie joined Albany International in Homer, NY where he quickly advanced to the key position of Set-Up Operator.
 Jamie was selected to become the TWI JI Trainer in 2007 and he became the TWI Champion after six months of mentoring by the TWI Institute.
 His key roles were delivering training, developing timetables and tracking training that led him to develop an audit system to monitor the effectiveness of the training.
 When Corporate recognized the TWI JI program was credited for a 70% reduction in Human Errors associated with machine changeover, Jamie was given the additional responsibility to spread Job Instruction to other Albany plants in America.

-Jamie’s passion for TWI led him to take advantage of an opportunity to join the TWI Institute as a TWI Trainer and Program Facilitator in 2013 where he now delivers TWI training and coordinates TWI program deliveries around the globe.
-Certified as a Trainer in Job Instruction and Job Relations, Jamie has completed the 10 hour classes to become a Job Safety and Job Methods trainer in the near future.
+Jamie’s passion for TWI led him to take advantage of an opportunity to join the TWI Institute as a TWI Master Trainer and Program Facilitator in 2013 where he now delivers TWI training and coordinates TWI program deliveries around the globe.
+Certified as a Master Trainer in Job Instruction and Trainer in Job Relations, Job Methods and Toyota Kata.

 Lynne manages the inside operations for the TWI program, TWI Institute staff, and its trainers.
 She manages the website, program scheduling, training logistics, contracts, vendors, inventory management, documentation and translations.